rayanah/level-3-project/README.md

 # DevOps Bootcamp Level 3 Final Project

-The project goal is to build and deploy Sock Shop website [Weaveworks Shock Shop demo](https://github.com/microservices-demo).
+The project goal is to build and deploy Sock Shop website [Weaveworks Shock Shop demo](https://github.com/microservices-demo) with k8s.

 ## To Run The Project